psxjoy/FastExcel/README.md

 # FastExcel
-Learning from EasyExcel, better for developer.
+Learning from EasyExcel, better for developers.